-As the Ledger Nano S is a generic personal secure device offering a comprehensive set of security features, there are as well a lot of scenario.
-For instance, The Ledger Nano S can be used within the following scenarios (but not limited to):
+As the Ledger Nano X is a generic personal secure device offering a comprehensive set of security features, there are as well a lot of scenario.
+For instance, The Ledger Nano X can be used within the following scenarios (but not limited to):

 - 1. Install the official Bitcoin Device App (in other words, signed by Ledger)

 - 2. Perform a Bitcoin transaction

 - 3. Perform a FIDO transaction

 - 4. Install the latest SE firmware

-- 5. Install a Device App developed by the End-User (in other words not signed by Ledger)
+- 5. Install a third-party Device App

 All these typical scenarios are sensitive because they are manipulating sensitive assets.
-The Ledger Nano S embeds 4 security functions implemented to secure the Ledger Nano S assets.
+The Ledger Nano X embeds 4 security functions implemented to secure the Ledger Nano X assets.